alexaburchak/BreastCancer_Genomics/README.md

 # Investigating Differential Splicing Patterns in Breast Cancer Tumors
 ## Overview
-Need to write an overview of what the scripts do, maybe numbered steps?
+This reporsitory contains several R scripts necessary for the analysis and visualization of differential alternative splicing in 3454 breast tumor samples from the SCAN-B cohort.

+This set of R scripts will perform the following steps:
+1. Identify genes for analysis
+2. Calculate and visualize summary statistics
+3. Perform differential splicing analysis
+4. Generate heatmaps for significant events
+5. Create boxplots for notable events in *tenascin c*

 **Requirements**

-The clinical data, including information on receptor status and PAM50 subtype, comes from the SCAN-B cohort.
-Gene annotations were downloaded from GENCODE (insert link) and RefSeq (insert link).
-Information on alternative splicing events and PSI scores for each event were provided by Mirjam Müller.
+The clinical data, including information on receptor status and PAM50 subtype, comes from the Sweden Cancerome Analysis Network- Breast database.
+Information on alternative splicing events and PSI scores for each event were provided by [Mirjam Müller](https://github.com/TheOrangeBraincell/variants_in_AS_Pipeline) along with instructions for how to download gene annotations from GENCODE and RefSeq.

-All code was generated in R Studio (v4.3.2 or higher) using the following packages:
+All code was run in R Studio (v4.3.2 or higher) using the following packages:

 1_Crosscheck
 ```